ennis/kyute/NOTES.md

 # Definitive behavior for pointer events
 - PointerMove:
   - deliver to root
-  - WidgetPods do hit-test and stop propagation if outside of the bounds
+  - WidgetPods do hit-test and stop propagation if outside the bounds

 # Accessing inner widgets
 FIXME: it can be difficult to access the inner widget when it is buried under several modifiers